 Milijana Gabrić from World Travel Connector

-The amazing Damnoen Saduak Floating Market is Bangkok’s most popular floating market and the most famous floating market in Thailand.
+The amazing Damnoen Saduak Floating Market is Bangkok’s most popular and famous floating market in Thailand.
 The market features a labyrinth of canals filled with small Thai wooden boats managed by skillful vendors.
 The market is popular for selling fresh vegetables, exotic fruits, and traditional Thai meals from the boats.
 While the food is sold from the colorful boats, it’s enjoyed along the docks.
 For the ultimate experience, visitors usually choose to tour the market’s canals in a long-tail boat and buy the food while passing by the vendors in their boats.

 Damnoen Saduak Floating Market is a big tourist attraction with somewhat inflated prices, but the food is inexpensive.
-The market became famous as the filming set of James Bond’s The Man with the Golden Gun and Bangkok Dangerous.
+The market became famous for the filming set of James Bond’s The Man with the Golden Gun and Bangkok Dangerous.

 Located in Ratchaburi on the outskirts of the greater Bangkok area, it’s about an hour’s drive from the center of Bangkok to Damnoen Saduak Floating Market.
-The easiest way to reach the market is taking a day tour from Bangkok to the market.
+The easiest way to reach the market is by taking a day tour from Bangkok to the market.